 }

-Instead of simple function replacement, use JavaScript Proxies to intercept WebGL calls at a deeper level:
+Instead of simple function replacement, use JavaScript Proxies for deeper interception that's harder to detect:

 (function() {